nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-01-24-MARS_SPIRIT.md

 author: "NASA: Music to Wake Up By"
 type: MusicPlaylist
 date_modified: 2004-01-04:Sol 20
-songs: ["Baby, Talk to Me, from the musical Bye Bye Birdie by Unidentified"]
+songs: ["Baby, Talk To Me, From The Musical Bye Bye Birdie by Unidentified"]
+genres: []
 ---

 ----
 ### DATE: January 24, 2004
 ----
-✧ Baby, Talk to Me, from the musical Bye Bye Birdie by Unidentified
+✫ Baby, Talk To Me, From The Musical Bye Bye Birdie *by* Unidentified

 #### Comment:
 * (Objective was to get Spirit to send data.
 She did.